World's #1 on-line resource since 1989• -----

 - CHENNAI, India

 But this only works for initial makeup.
-A hydrometer will not work for ongoing analysis of etching solutions (or much else) because, as James Watts has explained, the specific gravity of the solution is also affected by the dissolved aluminum content and other dissolved materials, destroying the correlation -- so please explain your situation.
+A hydrometer will not work for ongoing analysis of etching solutions (or much else) because, as James Watts has explained, the specific gravity of the solution is also affected by the dissolved aluminum content and other dissolved materials, destroying the correlation.
+Please give the details of your situation.
 Thanks!

 Ted Mooney, P.E.